University: University of Manchester

-The difference between court-based planning work and the more informal environment planning inquiries means that lawyers need to be able to adjust to different tribunals and working conditions.
+The difference between court-based planning work and the more informal environment of planning inquiries means that lawyers specialising in the area need to be able to adjust to different tribunals and working conditions.
 “Being able to adapt to different environments is key,” explains Alexander.
 “From appearing at a planning inquiry to appearing at the High Court, or even in criminal court dealing with prosecutions following enforcement action – flexibility is the key thing.”

 In addition, Alexander suggests that a general understanding of politics and government policy in the area is very useful and may well be worth cultivating for those attending a pupillage interview at a planning set.
 “It plays such an important role in the development and application of planning law,” he claims.
 “Policy is so fundamental that having an understanding of current government thinking is vital.
 National policy and planning practice guidance is available online; you don’t need to read through it all, but it’s good to have a general understanding of the overriding themes.
 Quite a lot can be gleaned from the newspapers; affordable housing in London and concerns over fracking are both things that have been in the news quite a lot recently.”

 “You can also sit in on planning inquiries,” he offers.
 “They happen in council offices up and down the country and are advertised on council websites.
 Documents are made available to the public either online or at the inquiry venue.
 It would definitely help you show an interest in planning at interview, where they are interested in why you want to go to a particular chambers, rather than why you just want to be a barrister.
 It helps to demonstrate that you’ve looked what that chambers does and show some understanding of the key issues around their areas of specialty.”